6arshid/Terminal-WordPress-2/README.md

 The WordPress theme includes an input field with the same "type your command" placeholder.
 Up to 10 commands are stored per browser session using `sessionStorage`.
+If `sessionStorage` isn't available, history is kept only for that page in memory.
 Use the ArrowUp and ArrowDown keys to cycle through previous commands just like a terminal.